forughi/PIV/README.md

 # PIV
-A flexible Particle Image Velocimetry (PIV) code
+A flexible and hackable Particle Image Velocimetry (PIV) code in Matlab.